gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Regen Illegals.md

 Invalid Liquid Placements:
  - Water & Lava Flowing Into Each Other
  - Lava Next To Waterlogged Block
+ - Water and Lava Next to Each other

 Invalid Portal Formations:
  - Half/Quarter Nether Portal